 - Loss of use

 - Loss from interruption of business

-- Additional expenses incurred while building is being repaired
+- Additional expenses incurred while the building is being repaired

 causes of floods

-You don’t need to live next to a river, on water or coastal area to be the victim of a flood.
+You don’t need to live next to a river, on water, or in coastal area to be the victim of a flood.
 While the risk of flood varies depending on the area, often overlooked causes of flooding include: